- The risk/reward profile of a Touch Bracket

 One of the biggest benefits of a Touch Bracket for any level of trader is defined risk.
 This puts the trader in control and never leaves them stressing about the unknown risk factors so common in leveraged markets.

 On the reward side, this is also defined by the floor and ceiling.
 For buyers, their maximum profit potential is the difference between where they bought the contract and the ceiling level.
 For sellers, their maximum profit potential is the difference between where they sold the contract and the floor level.
 Now, you may be asking yourself, “Why would I ever want to put a cap on my potential reward?”
-That is a great question and I am glad you asked it.
+That is a great question, and we are glad you asked it.

 The main reason is an exit plan for every trade.
 This is a key concept of successful traders.
 They know the maximum loss they are willing to take, but they also know they need to have a plan to take profit.
 The road to trading is littered with the busted accounts of would-be traders who chose greed rather than a sensible exit plan.
 With a Touch Bracket, an exit plan is included directly in the structure.
 Additionally, if the market moves really fast and touches your maximum profit potential level, your profit is automatically locked in, saving you from potentially missing the opportunity to lock in gains before the market turns.